 - They’re lost.
 They’ve stopped in a part of the forest where they don’t know the way.
 They don’t know which direction to take now.

-After leaving a toxic relationship, the woman or man will find relief, that’s for sure.
+When they leave a toxic relationship, they will eventually find relief.
+There’s no doubt about that.
 However, the feeling of well-being will not be immediate.